 Foamy, flat macrobrewed suds in a plastic cup not exactly your idea of a good time?
-Unleash your inner sophisticate at this Lincoln Park fest, which serves up more than 70 local, regional and national craft beers from 35 brewers.
-Purchase tickets before making your way to the tasting session each day from 11:30am to 4pm—each ticket is good for one 3 ounce sample of beer.
+Unleash your inner sophisticate at this Lincoln Park fest, which serves more than 70 local, regional and national craft beers from 35 brewers.
+Purchase tickets before making your way to the tasting session each day from 11:30am to 4pm—each ticket is good for one three-ounce sample of beer.
 Once you've got a buzz going, admire some lawns or catch a band at the nearby Sheffield Music Festival and Garden Walk.

 The best brewery tours in Chicago

 Chicago loves beer, whether it's spending a night at a great beer bar or picking up a six-pack of a local brew to take to a party.
 There are dozens of breweries in the area, and many offer tours, which range from a booze-fueled, hours-long lesson on beermaking to quick and dirty 20-minute overviews.
 We tagged along on local brewery tours, where we learned a few things about brewing and drank more than a few pints of great local beer.